 Many parents feel that children should be beaten or receive pain for the purposes of discipline.
 ‘Spare the rod and spoil the child’ is the often quoted phrase by parents and other caregivers.
 Research continues to show that hitting children is widely practiced by parents of all social classes, involving children of all ages (Newson & Newson 1986 , SCAN Data).
 Most children receive mild punishment in the course of physical discipline which includes smacking or pulling of ears.
 However, most smacking or hitting were due to the parent or guardian being irritated or angry rather than in control.
 Although there is a difference between corporal punishment and physical abuse, many parents who end up hitting their children severely, start up by physically disciplining them.
 The injuries resulted when things got out of control.

-From 1999 till 2006, cases of physical abuse have been reported to the Social Welfare Department, with about 100 per year.
 In UK, 1-2% of children experience physical abuse at some point in their childhood.
 More than 3 million adults (1 in 12 adults) said that they had frequently or occasionally suffered bruising or marking following physical punishment as a child and 9% of these felt that they had suffered long-term effects.

 The number of cases seen by agencies depends on the number of reports seen.
 Reporting of physical abuse depends on a person’s perception of whether its considered disciplining or abuse, awareness of potential danger to child or due to lack of apathy.